Dynamical convexity and elliptic periodic orbits for Reeb flows: Statement of the results

 \begin{remark} It is proved in Proposition \ref{prop:finite} that $(M,\xi)$ always supports a non-degenerate contact form $\tilde\alpha$ with a well defined cylindrical contact homology such that $k_-:=\inf\{k \in \Z\mid HC_k(\tilde\alpha) \neq 0\}$ is an integer.
 Recall that well defined cylindrical contact homology means that its differential $\partial$ is well defined and satisfies $\partial^2=0$. \end{remark}

 Notice that dynamical convexity for general toric contact manifolds is a property sensitive to the choice of the contact structure.
-For instance, it is shown in \cite{AM} a family of inequivalent toric contact structures $\xi_k$ on $S^2 \times S^3$, $k \in \N_0$, for which $k_-=2$ for $\xi_0$ and $k_-=0$ for $\xi_k$ with $k>0$.
+For instance, it is shown in \cite{AM} a family of inequivalent toric contact structures $\xi_k$ on $S^2 \times S^3$, $k \in \{0,1,2,\ldots\}$, for which $k_-=2$ for $\xi_0$ and $k_-=0$ for $\xi_k$ with $k>0$.

-Now, let $M$ be the prequantization of a closed toric symplectic manifold $(N,\omega)$ such that $[\omega] \in H^2(N,\Z)$.
+Now, let $M$ be a prequantization of a closed toric symplectic manifold $(N,\omega)$ such that $[\omega] \in H^2(N,\Z)$.
 It is easy to see that $M$ is a good toric contact manifold.
 Moreover, $N$ admits an even Morse function.
 We have then the following generalization of the aforementioned result from \cite{DDE}.

 \begin{corollary} Let $M$ be a simply connected prequantization of a closed toric symplectic manifold $(N,\omega)$ such that $[\omega] \in H^2(N,\Z)$ and $G$ a non-trivial finite subgroup of $S^1$.
-Suppose that $N$ is monotone and that its minimal Chern number is bigger than one.
+Suppose that $N$ is monotone with constant of monotonicity $\lambda$ bigger than one.
 Then every $G$-invariant convex contact form on $M$ has an elliptic $G$-symmetric closed orbit. \end{corollary}

 \begin{remark} As mentioned in Remark \ref{rmk:transversality1}, the hypotheses on $N$ can be relaxed if we assume suitable transversality assumptions for the relevant moduli spaces of pseudo-holomorphic curves. \end{remark}